dask/dask/docs/source/array-creation.rst

 In Memory
 ---------

-If you have a small amount of data, you can call ``np.array`` on your dask array to tur in to a normal NumPy array:
+If you have a small amount of data, you can call ``np.array`` on your dask array to turn in to a normal NumPy array:

 .. code-block:: Python